-By: Jodie Shield, RD
+By: Jodie Shield, RDN

 Maintain equality.
-Many registered dietitians (RD), including myself, discourage parents from using desserts as a reward – something that can be eaten only “after you finish your vegetables.”
+Many registered dietitian nutritionists (RDN), including myself, discourage parents from using dessert as a reward – something that can be eaten only “after you finish your vegetables.”
 It’s good to emphasize that all foods are important when eaten in moderation.
-And according to the research: Bribes backfire.
+And according to the research food reads A.K.A, bribes backfire.
 Kids end up wanting the healthy food even less than before!

 Cut back.
 Find ways to cut extra calories from your favorite desserts without losing the fabulous flavor.
 As a rule of thumb, you can cut the total amount of fat in a recipe by reducing the butter or oil by one-third and the amount of sugar by one-fourth without affecting the taste.

 Keep ’em moving.
 No matter what type of dessert your family eats – whether it’s cake or frozen yogurt – make sure everyone gets plenty of physical activity every day.
 This will help burn off excess energy and prevent weight gain.
 Encourage your child to go outside and ride a bike, shoot hoops, or jump rope.
 Whatever gets them away from the TV or computer screen, and keeps him moving, is fine.
 And as parents, be a role model and join them.